ismetsari/flask-application/README.md

 sudo find /var/lib/jenkins/.minikube -name "*.key" -exec chmod 600 {} \;
 ```

-8. After making these changes restart jenkins and docker services
+8. After making these changes restart jenkins and docker services.
 ```bash
 systemctl restart jenkins
 systemctl restart docker
 ```

-9. Restarting services can damage minikube.
-Check its status with minikube status command.
-If it is not running, you need to start it.
+9. Restarting services can affect Minikube.
+Check its status using the **minikube status** command.
+If it is not running, start it manually.
 ```bash
 minikube start --driver=docker
 ```